-Though selling personal data of users is one way for these so-called ‘free’ VPNs to make money, the other and more common way of generating funds is by showing annoying advertisements.
+Though selling the personal data of users is one way for these so-called ‘free’ VPNs to make money, the other and more common way of generating funds is by showing annoying advertisements.
 Contrary to a paid VPN, these services already aren’t reliable, offer sluggish connection speeds, and suffer from connection drops.
-So, being shown ads one after the other only adds to the frustration.
+And thus, being shown ads one after the other only adds to the frustration.

 The worst part of all, these ads may be malicious and so clicking on them would most likely result in malware sneaking onto your device.

-When you use free VPNs, you’re offered outdated security protocols such as PTTP that leaves your privacy exposed to any prying eyes that may be watching.
-Furthermore, there aren’t many server locations and IP addresses on offer, so you have to share bandwidth with thousands of other users and this leads to slower connection speeds.
+When you use free VPNs, you’re offered outdated security protocols such as PTTP that leave your privacy exposed to any prying eyes that may be watching.
+Furthermore, there aren’t many server locations and IP addresses available, so you have to share bandwidth with thousands of other users and this leads to slower connection speeds.

 That’s not all, however.
-Unlike paid options, a free VPN also lacks features like Internet Kill Switch, DNS Leak Protection, Multi-logins, etc. which make life a heck of a lot easier.
+Unlike paid options, a free VPN also lacks features like Internet Kill Switch, DNS Leak Protection, Multi-logins, etc. which ensure your true security on a VPN.

 5. You’re Vulnerable to IP Address Leaks

 A proper VPN acts like an invisible tunnel.
 All your Internet traffic passes through the tunnel, keeping it secure from any onlookers.
 As a result, it’s difficult to identify where it’s originating from.
 When it comes to free VPNs, the tunnel might not be as secure or not exist at all.
 Your personal data and IP address is left exposed, meaning that it could be tracked or monitored by anyone.